Overview

 The DCU MA in Creative Writing is designed to help you discover your inner writer by immersing you in the world of Drama, Poetry, and Fiction.

-This exciting new programme gives early-career and up-and-coming writers the chance to spend a year working with experienced writers in a supportive and intellectually stimulating environment.
+This exciting programme gives early-career and up-and-coming writers the chance to spend a year working with experienced writers in a supportive and intellectually stimulating environment.
 You can develop your writing skills and connect with the broader literary community.

 The MA in Creative Writing provides intensive, practical courses in drama, poetry, screenwriting, and prose fiction.
-It also offers specialised classes in critical reading and creative practice
+It also offers specialised classes in critical reading and creative practice.

 Why DCU